marcberg/FPL_predictions/README.md

 - Improve the training-part.
 - overtraining a lot
 - fix score-dataset with teams next game.
+- make sure a overtrained model isn't selected as best model

 ## How to run all project as-is 2023-07-03 (to be put in pipeline)